microsoft/vscode-jshint/jshint/README.md

 The options can be specified in a number of locations mostly mimicing jshint's default behavior.
 The extension looks for its configuration options the following way and stops at the first positive match:

-1. An options file specified in the user or workspace settings like this: `"jshint.options" : { "config" : "<file path>" }`
+1. An options file specified in the user or workspace settings like this: `"jshint.config" : "<file path>"`.
+The file path is interpreted relative to the workspace's root folder.
 1. The value of the `jshintConfig` attribute in a `package.json` file located in the current directory or any parent of the current directory.
 1. A `.jshintrc` file located in the current directory or any parent of the current directory.
 1. A `.jshintrc` file located in the user's home directory.